Nominations open for mid-career member awards, 2024

-The ASCI is pleased to call for nominations for two new awards recognizing the scholarly achievements of mid-career members:
+The ASCI is pleased to call for nominations for awards recognizing the scholarly achievements of mid-career members:

 The Marian W. Ropes, MD, Award recognizes a middle-career woman physician-scientist.
 The annual award honors Dr. Ropes (1903–1994), a pioneer both as a researcher on the role of synovial fluid in joint diseases and as a woman in academic medicine.
 She was the first woman documented to have been elected to the ASCI.
-The first recipient of this award receives a $10,000 honorarium, will be recognized at the ASCI’s 2023 annual meeting, and gives the Ropes Lecture at the 2024 meeting.
+The recipient of this award receives a $10,000 honorarium, will be recognized at the ASCI’s 2024 annual meeting, and gives the Ropes Lecture at the 2025 meeting.

 The Louis W. Sullivan, MD, Award recognizes a middle-career physician-scientist who is underrepresented in medicine and science.
 The award honors Dr. Sullivan (born 1933), a hematologist, health care advocate, and policy leader — having served as US Secretary of Health and Human Services — and who was the first Black physician-scientist elected to the ASCI.
-The first recipient of this award receives a $10,000 honorarium, will be recognized at the ASCI’s 2023 annual meeting, and gives the Sullivan Lecture at the 2024 meeting.
+The recipient of this award receives a $10,000 honorarium, will be recognized at the ASCI’s 2024 annual meeting, and gives the Sullivan Lecture at the 2025 meeting.

-The deadline for receipt of nominations is September 28, 2022, at 11:59 pm Eastern.
+The deadline for receipt of nominations is November 27, 2023, at 11:59 pm Eastern (extended from November 13).
 Nominations will be screened to ensure they are complete and fit the award criteria.
 The ASCI’s Diversity, Equity, and Inclusion Committee will review nominations and submit its recommendations to the ASCI Council for approval.
-We expect to notify nominees about the outcome by mid-November.
+We expect to notify nominees about the outcome by January 2024.

-- may be any ASCI member, except for current members of the ASCI Council and the ASCI Diversity, Equity, and Inclusion Committee, and
+- must be an ASCI member, except for current members of the ASCI Council and the ASCI Diversity, Equity, and Inclusion Committee, and

 - must provide a statement regarding the nominee (500-word limit).